rishab-77/AI-103/README.md

 A student asks a question through a web interface.

-The backend passes the query to a single FAQ agent.
-That agent first classifies the query into a domain (academic / student services / general) using a lightweight routing step, then uses that domain to filter retrieval against a shared university knowledge base.
+The backend passes the query to an **orchestrator agent** (a Foundry agent with a classification-only prompt and no tools).
+The orchestrator classifies the query into a domain — academic, student services, or general — and delegates it to the matching specialized agent.

-The retrieved evidence is then used to generate a grounded response containing citations to the supporting source material.
+Each specialized agent is wired to a shared university knowledge index via `AzureAISearchTool` and generates a grounded response with citations from the retrieved evidence.

 Conceptually: